 All facilities in Banff and Kootenay national parks are open, except for backcountry campgrounds and trails within the area closures.

-Areas may be closed proactively for the safety of the public, to reduce the potential for additional fires and to facilitate fire operations.
-For a complete list of existing area closures, please check here:
+Areas are closed proactively for the safety of the public, to reduce the potential for additional fires and to facilitate fire operations.
+For a complete list of existing area closures visit:

-For more information about closures in Mount Assiniboine Provincial Park
+For information about closures in Mount Assiniboine Provincial Park visit:

 Updates regarding the Verdant Creek wildfire will be provided only when there are significant changes.
 The most recent updates can be found here.